FAQ

 August- Lavender is being hand harvested across the entire farm.
 Stop by our drying shed where thousands of bunches will be hung, bloom side down, on long ropes gently swaying in the summer breeze.
 The aroma from our still house can be noticed from the parking area and near the end of the month, our blooming sunflowers attract visitors and photographers to the highest peaks of the property.

 September– Fall activities captivate visitors as our sunflowers become the farms focal point.
-The anticipated Sunflower Festival steals the attention from our busy field workers, hand trimming each lavender plant into perfect round domes.
+The anticipated Lavender Hill Run (5k) steals the attention from our busy field workers, hand trimming each lavender plant into perfect round domes.

-October– Fall color seeps into the landscape as the temperature begins to drop.
+October– As sunflowers captivate our visitors, our annual Sunflower Festival kicks off the month.
+Fall color seeps into the landscape as the temperature begins to drop.
 The Boyne area is a popular destination on Fall Color trails for good reason.
 Red and golden hues in the distance accentuate the beauty of our century old events barn.
 We cannot wait to see you at the farm this year.

-It is a great time to visit the farm any day from May 12 through late October from 10am – 5pm.
+It is a great time to visit the farm any day during our Summer Season (mid-May through late-October) from 10am – 5pm.
 However, we understand why many of our guests are interested in planning a visit during peak bloom.
 If you are familiar with Northern Michigan, you know that our weather is not always predictable, and weather determines our blooming schedule.
 For the best chance to catch our farm in its fullest bloom, we suggest planning a visit for July, however, our blooming period could start in June and last through August.
-Check out our full events calendar at Farm Events Calendar – Lavender Hill Farm and follow us on Facebook at https://www.facebook.com/LavenderHillFarmMichigan/ where we share bloom updates on our story throughout the season!
+Check out our full events calendar at Farm Events Calendar – Lavender Hill Farm and follow us on Facebook where we share bloom updates on our story throughout the season!

-We encourage visitors to photograph our farm but ask you to review our photography policy before visiting and kindly ask that you tag us in any photos on social media AND use our hashtags #LHFarm and #TheSeriesatLHF Photography Policy: https://lavenderhillfarm.com/photography/ Photo Gallery: https://lavenderhillfarm.com/photo-gallery/
+We encourage visitors to photograph our farm but ask you to review our photography policy before visiting and kindly ask that you tag us in any photos on social media.
+Check out our Photo Gallery!

 We love having photographers visit our farm.
-Photography Policy: https://lavenderhillfarm.com/photography/ Photo Gallery: https://lavenderhillfarm.com/photo-gallery/ If you are familiar with Northern Michigan, you know that our weather is not always predictable.
+Please check out our Photography Policy and Photo Gallery before you visit.
+If you are familiar with Northern Michigan, you know that our weather is not always predictable.
 If you are interested in taking photos at our farm while our lavender is in bloom, we suggest planning a visit for July.
-You can find a month by month of what to expect to see at our farm in the “When is a good timet o visit?” question above, but keep in mind, mother nature may have other plans!
+You can find a month by month of what to expect to see at our farm in the “When is a good time to visit?” question above, but keep in mind, mother nature may have other plans!
 Follow along on our Instagram and Facebook Stories to see bloom updates throughout the season.
 We take many steps to extend the photography window at our farm.
 By strategically planting gardens and sunflowers with complementary blooming periods, we enhance our farms natural beauty throughout the season.
 Delayed harvesting in select areas allows photographers, visitors, and honeybees to enjoy the purple blooms later in the year.
 In addition to the plants at our farm, our historical barn, and other structures are rustically elegant and perfect for back drops and focal points depending on your photography mission.
-Check out photos shared on our Facebook, Instagram and using the hashtag #LHFarm to see what others have shared.
 We are looking forward to your visit!

 Yes!
 Every year we hold our Annual Plant Sale in May where we sell lavender plugs on a first-come, first-served basis until each variety is sold out.
-Our 2023 plant sale will be held May 19-21.
-We will continue to sell our plants throughout the season, but the largest variety is available during the plant sale.
-For more information about our plant sale, visit our website here: https://lavenderhillfarm.com/events-and-more/
+We continue to sell our plants throughout the season, but the largest variety is available during the plant sale.
+For more information about our plant sale, visit our website here.

 Parking is located South of the Barn at our Drying Shed Lot.
 Handicap parking, guest drop off, and parking for small evening activities is available in the Horseshoe Driveway (Loop).
 Visit the parking page of our website for a map!